justeattakeaway/JustSaying/README.md

 ````

 ### 2. Registering publishers
-* You will need to tell JustSaying which messages you intend to publish in order that it can setup any missing topics for you.
+* You will need to tell JustSaying which messages you intend to publish in order so it can setup any missing topics for you.
 * In this case, we are telling it to publish the OrderAccepted messages.
 * The topic will be the message type.